| Influencing

 “Priority 1: Transgenerational Ministerial Training” as the

+theme for the 2010 Educators Summits.
 Join us in believing God for influence

 and impact that will leave a renewable legacy of competent,